cameronaw13/pihole-unbound-container/README.md

 # cameronaw13's Pihole Unbound container

-This forked was made to continue the work of [chriscrowe's pihole-unbound repo](https://github.com/chriscrowe/docker-pihole-unbound) with the addition of automatic dependabot updates making updates almost completely automatic.

-In this repo, all images are built and pushed to the github container registry for ease of use.

 ### ⚠ This image is made solely for my own homelab setup, breaking changes can occur! ⚠

-### ⚠ Do not use in production! ⚠
+This forked was made to continue the work of [chriscrowe's pihole-unbound repo](https://github.com/chriscrowe/docker-pihole-unbound) with the addition of (almost) automatic dependabot updates.

+In this repo, all images are built and pushed to the github container registry rather than dockerhub for ease of use.

+Small parts of the workflows were based off of [origamiofficial's repo](https://github.com/origamiofficial/docker-pihole-unbound/tree/main), I recommend using their image if you want more support.

-## Description
+## Original Description

 This Docker deployment runs both Pi-Hole and Unbound in a single container.